 Another charming characteristic of Queen Anne’s Lace is that it’s a member of the carrot family.
 If you crush the leaves and stem, you’ll notice a carrot odor.

-It's no wonder the scientific name for Queen Anne’s Lace is Daucus carota and the common name is wild carrot.
+It's no wonder the scientific name for Queen Anne’s Lace is Daucus carota, and the common name is the wild carrot.

-And here’s an herbal application: the root juice of Queen Anne’s Lace is wonderful for treating itchy skin.
+And here’s an herbal application: The root juice of Queen Anne’s Lace is terrific for treating itchy skin.

 Marggraff was a German chemist.
 In 1747, he figured out a way to isolate glucose from raisins.

-#OTD Today in 1840 the world lost a wonderful physician and botanist by the name of Henry Perrine.
+#OTD Today, in 1840, the world lost an excellent physician and botanist by the name of Henry Perrine.

 As a botanist, Perrine was first recognized for his work with quinine as a cure for malaria.

-At the time Florida was a territory.
-Perrine believed that the Florida Keys and South Florida offered the perfect climate for creating what he hoped would be one of the great botanical gardens of the world.
+At the time, Florida was a territory.
+Perrine believed that the Florida Keys and South Florida offered the perfect climate for creating what he hoped would be one of the magnificent botanical gardens of the world.